 If your property has been on the market previously and you have not had any offers at the price you wanted, perhaps you are unrealistic, and you may need to lower your expectations before going to auction.

 Do not despair if you realise that you have set your reserve a bit too high.
-You can still always negotiate with a buyer after the auction, so it is always better to go on the more expensive side than selling yourself short.
+You can still always negotiate with a buyer after the auction, so it is always better to go on the more expensive side than sell yourself short.

-Nowadays, auction houses have started to adopt the newer methods which allow buyers to bid on the property online.
+Nowadays, auction houses have started to adopt newer methods which allow buyers to bid on the property online.
 The buyer will pay a non-refundable reservation fee.
 However, they will be given a longer completion timescale.
 The additional time is to help the buyer sort out a mortgage or finance.

 DISCLAIMER: These articles are for information only and should not be construed as advice.
 You should always seek advice prior to taking any action.